Film Development & Scanning at Nice: A Complete Guide 2025

 E6/ECN-2 Film Handling

-Nice Film Club does not process E6 (slide film) or ECN-2 (motion picture film) in house.
-Instead, these films are sent to a specialized motion picture lab in Atlanta.
+Nice Film Club does not process E-6 (slide film) or ECN-2 (motion picture film) in house.
+Instead, these film types are sent to a specialized motion picture lab in Atlanta.

-The order sheet ensures these films are separated from the in house batch.
+The order sheet ensures these film types are separated from the in house batch.
 If an order contains multiple rolls, it will be split into:

-This prevents delays and make sure film rolls are sent to the correct locations for processing.
+This prevents delays and ensures film rolls are sent to the correct locations for processing.

 Lab Worker Accountability